British Orienteering

 DBS document checkers

-8. The DBS will carry out the checks.
-Their stated aim is to complete standard disclosures in 2 weeks and enhanced disclosures in 4 weeks, but it is better to allow longer than this.
-When the DBS has completed the checks it will send one copy of the disclosure to you at your home address.
-British Orienteering will be notified of completed checks.
+Once the DBS has completed the checks it will send one copy of the disclosure to your home address.
+British Orienteering will be also be notified of completed checks.
 If there is nothing recored, your records will be updated.
 Should there be a disclosure, you will then need to copy the disclosure and send it to the National Office, this can be a paper copy or a scanned version.

 Should there be a disclosure, it will be assessed by the Lead Safeguarding Officer and potentially then reviewed by the Case Management Group (CMG).